ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: trigger_source

     Specifies the trigger source.
-When niDMM_Initiate is called, the DMM waits  for the trigger specified with this attribute.
-After it receives the trigger,  the DMM waits the length of time specified with the NIDMM_ATTR_TRIGGER_DELAY  attribute.
+When :py:meth:`nidmm.Session._initiate` is called, the DMM waits  for the trigger specified with this attribute.
+After it receives the trigger,  the DMM waits the length of time specified with the :py:data:`nidmm.Session.trigger_delay`  attribute.
 The DMM then takes a measurement.
     This attribute is not supported on the NI 4050.
     To determine which values are supported by each device, refer to the LabWindows/CVI Trigger Routing section in  the NI Digital Multimeters Help.